chuckcoughlin/bert/docs/toolchain.md

 ***
 ## Software Development <a id="software"/>
-The development host is an iMac running OSX Mohave (10.14).
+The development host is an iMac running OSX Ventura (13.3).
 The code repository resides on this machine.
 Code is cross-compiled and downloaded onto the robot target over a WiFi connection.
 Here is a diagram that summarizes the flow of the build and major tools used:
   ![Build Plan](/images/development_layoutsvg)
   ````                        Development Tools ````